-> My experience after a recent Sunday morning is something worship leaders everywhere struggle with.
+My experience after a recent Sunday morning is something worship leaders everywhere struggle with.
 We've all enjoyed those worship services.
 You know the ones.
-Maybe we were leading, maybe participating, maybe just watching from afar.
 A reckless abandon in praise.
 An unashamed adoration.
 Voices lifted high to the Lord.

-> For churches with a contemporary worship style, this type of visible response has become the goal.
+For churches with a contemporary worship style, this type of visible response has become the goal.
 Success is measured in how many hands are raised.
 How many eyes are closed.
 How many knees are bent.
 In short, we measure in visible expressions.

 But I want to push back on that type of thinking a little bit.

 The Bible both commands and instructs us to physically engage in worship through these visible expressions.
 But it's important to remember that visible expression is not the only way we worship.
 In fact, I would suggest it's not even the most important way we worship.

 Jesus calls us to love the Lord our God with all of our heart, soul, mind, and strength.

 When we worship through singing, dancing, kneeling, shouting, or lifting our hands we're mostly worshiping God with our heart (and some strength).
 Our emotions are stirred toward the Lord.
 We lift up religious affections.
 We feel the joy of the Lord.
 We feel His smile toward us.
 We feel the comfort and security of being held in His hand and adopted into His family.

 Most people don't feel ready to engage in this kind of expression until 4, 6, 8 songs in.
 At that point the distractions of our day finally seem to fade.
 Our concern for what others are thinking finally wears off.
 But what about the days we can't lead six songs in a row?

 The reason I left this particular gathering a little disappointed is because we never quite reached this place of obvious, visible adoration.
 Through the lens of our contemporary worship movement, this could be seen as a failure.